 Robert Sinskey Vineyards

 Robert Sinskey Vineyards is one of the most innovative wineries in the Napa Valley.
 It is a wine country visitor’s paradise.
 The winery is sustainable with Biodynamic farming and the use of solar power.
 View beehives, sheep, and the vegetable gardens.
 The state-of-the-art kitchen prepares culinary delights to pair with the beautiful Robert Sinskey wines.
 Currently, there are three different tasting menu options.
-The best includes a tour of the vineyards, caves, and cellars and a three-course meal of seasonal goodies paired with wine.
+The best include a tour of the vineyards, caves, and cellars and a three-course meal of seasonal goodies paired with wine.
 Robert Sinskey is located on the Silverado Trail and affords lovely views of vineyards in the Oakville area.

 Tasting room open daily 10:00 am to 4:30, (800) 869-2030